Salmonella Cases Tied to Winery Events

 The Phoenix New Times elaborated on the departments statement by reporting that 38 suspected cases of Salmonella poisoning had been tied to the events at the winery.

 The Centers for Disease Control and Prevention (CDC), a government health agency, estimates that about 1.2 million people are sickened by Salmonella in the U.S. each year.

 Most people infected with Salmonella develop diarrhea, fever, and abdominal cramps between 12 and 72 hours after infection, the CDC says online, adding that the illness can last up to seven days and can spread from the intestines to other parts of the body.

 Get help from an Arizona food poisoning lawyer.
 Get help from the Phillips Law Group.

 We have the necessary experience to find out who was responsible for making you ill.

 Theres no reason that you should be a victim.
 Act now to pursue justice.

-Contact the Phillips Law Group for a FREE evaluation.
+Contact a Phoenix personal injury attorney from the Phillips Law Group for a FREE evaluation.

 Call or text 1-800-706-3000.
 Or fill out our FREE case review form.